For millennia, the hard-packed Florida sand of Daytona and Ormond Beaches just sat there, waiting.

 The race is also a sprint: these cars have simply become so reliable that attrition is less a factor than ever before.
 These machines run flat out, unfazed, for 24 hours.

-Human exhaustion, however, remains a constant threat: even as the 24-hour race streaks through the night, team members must remain alert, finding find brief moments of calm to rest, to consult, and to prepare for the coming hours.
+Humans, however, haven't changed much since this track was built: exhaustion remains a constant threat.
+Even as the 24-hour race streaks through the night, team members must remain alert, finding find brief moments of calm to rest, to consult, and to prepare for the coming hours.